You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 SHARE THIS POST

 Tango Choying Dzong is the most important site of Phajo Drugom Zhigpo where Yidam Tandin appeared before him in person and delivered precepts to him.
-Therefore, the sacred site was named Tango, meaning “horse head” in Bhutanese.
+Therefore, the sacred site was named Tango, meaning “horse head”.

 Tango Monastery holds the annual festival “Yarnay” from the 15th day of the 6th month to the 30th day of the 7th month of the Bhutanese calendar.
 It is located 14 kilometers north of Thimphu city.